Typhoon Bebinca: China

 On September 17, Shandong Provincial Department of Water Resources arranged and deployed preventive and response measures as the typhoon was forecasted to bring significant rainfall to southwester part of the province.
 In Henan Province, Both Xinxiang and Kaifeng decided to suspend classes of middle and primary schools for one day and Zhengzhou launched IV emergency response against flood.

+Conditions in Kunshan, Suzhou ahead of Bebinca on September 16.

 Bebinca became the second storm to hit China within a few weeks, following Typhoon Yagi's landfall on Hainan Island in the southern part of the country.
 At least 30,000 households lost power.
-Four homes were damaged, over 10,000 trees were damaged or uprooted, and 53 hectares (132 acres) of farmland were flooded.
+Four homes were damaged, over 10,000 trees were damaged or uprooted, and 53 hectares (132 acres) of farmland were flooded in Shanghai.
 Two people were killed after they were electrocuted by a fallen power line in Kunshan, while a falling tree injured one person in Chongming Island.
-As Bebinca moved inland, it brought extremely heavy rainfall to the border regions of Henan, Anhui, Shandong and Jiangsu, leading to severe waterlogging and flood in several counties.
+As Bebinca moved inland, it brought extremely heavy rainfall to the border regions of Henan, Anhui, Shandong and Jiangsu, leading to severe waterlogging and flooding in several counties.
 Floodwater didn't recede in Dangshan until September 22.
 On the same day, citizens in Yongcheng, Shangqiu posted videos online, saying that the city was still soaked in water and that the water level was rising.
 Local government have been working day and night to rescue the trapped and drain the floodwater, and farmers are attempting to harvest crops to recover losses.

 Economic losses were estimated to be ¥10 billion (US$1.42 billion).
-But in a report from China Meteorological Administration to the 19th Integrated Workshop of ESCAP/WMO Typhoon Committee in November 2024, total damage from Bebinca in China could reached 550 billion RMB (US$75.8 billion).
+In a report from the China Meteorological Administration to the 19th Integrated Workshop of ESCAP/WMO Typhoon Committee in November 2024, total damage from Bebinca in China may have reached 550 billion RMB (US$75.8 billion).

 Elsewhere

 When the storm passed the Pacific Ocean, Guam was affected, leading to a storm warning all across the territory.
-After the storm passed the territory, the Government of Guam declared Condition of Readiness Three, a small warning which allows people to go to work, not affecting businesses and the territorial government.
-In Taiwan, as a way of preparation, weather researchers used artificial intelligence to predict the storm path.
-The program was also used for Typhoon Gaemi, successfully working a week before the hit.
-The storm was predicted to bring heavy rains to Taiwan, with possible thunderstorms occurring.
+After the storm passed the territory, the Government of Guam declared Condition of Readiness Three, a small warning that allows people to go to work, not affecting businesses and the territorial government.
+Minimal damage was reported in Guam, with only some uprooted banana trees and damaged campaign signs.
 The storm was forecast to pass through Okinawa.
 Power outages affected 7,240 households in Amami.
-High winds were recorded at Kadena Air Base and parts of Okinawa Prefecture.